Ichimonji10/gurps-manager/README.rst

 * django-extensions
 * django (version 1.6)
-* python
+* python (version 3)
 * python-django-tables2
 * python-factory_boy

-When following these deployment guides, you will be instructed to perform actions at the command line.
-It is assumed that your command-line client's current working directory is the root directory if this repository.
+TODO: Is django-extensions available under python 3?

 Development Setup
 -----------------

 This setup is easy to accomplish.
-It is suitable for development work, but it should __not__ be used in a production environment.
+It is suitable for development work, but it should *not* be used in a production environment.

 You do not need to install any additional software for this setup.